-Effective April 1stthrough the fall semester all blended rates will be coded as weekly rates
+Effective April 1st through June 2023, all blended rates will be coded as weekly rates

 All blended rates will be coded as weekly rates.

-All child care authorizations that are coded as Blended rates (both traditional and extended calendar rates) will be automatically switched and paid at Weekly rates beginning 04/01/2020 through the fall semester.
+All child care authorizations that are coded as Blended rates (both traditional and extended calendar rates) will be automatically switched and paid at Weekly rates beginning 04/01/2020 through June 2023.